-Power trim and tilt switch on remote control or tiller handle

-The power trim and tilt system adjusts the outboard motor angle in relation to the transom.
+Power trim and tilt switch on remote control or tiller handle outboard motor angle in relation to the transom.
 Pressing the switch "UP" (up) trims the outboard motor up, then tilts it up.
 Pressing the switch "DN" (down) tilts the outboard motor down and trims it down.
 When the switch is released, the outboard motor will stop in its current position.